-Dorgali is one of the Sardinian villages with the biggest surface (225 square kilometers!) and as such it has an incredible range of attractions waiting to be discovered.
+Dorgali is one of the Sardinian villages with the biggest surface (225 square kilometers!) and as such it has an incredible range of attractions that you can enjoy.
 Its territory stretches from the mountains in the hinterland to the beautiful coves of the Gulf of Orosei: this makes finding an activity that will suit your tastes extremely easy.

 Curious to discover all the attractions in Dorgali and plan a memorable holiday?
 Continue reading!